New AvenueNew Avenue

 Discretionary Change Orders

-In our review, 13 of the 20 most expensive change orders were “discretionary.”
-Discretionary change orders are changes the customer asked for.
-This was not part of the original bid.
-It is an add that the customer requested.
-We consider those good change orders.
+In our review, 13 of the 20 most expensive change orders were "discretionary."
+Discretionary change orders are changes the customer asked for that were not part of the original bid.
+It is an add that the customer requested after construction started.
 They often pop up as a project is progressing on budget.
-If the customer has a little reserve money socked away, they may decide to add something nice.
+If the customer has a little reserve money socked away, they may decide to add something nice or upgrade to more expensive materials for example.
+We always recommend you talk to your design team before making changes to the design.
+It is easier and cheaper to make the changes on paper before making changes in the field.

 2) Upgrade window quality to Marvin windows and Velux skylights.
 Amount: $4,086

-3) Landscaping: Install a fenced-in trash area and stone flatwork in the yard.
+3) Landscaping: Install a screened-in trash area and stone flatwork in the yard.
 Amount: $3,393

-5) Change siding from Hardi board concrete to wood board and batten.
+5) Change siding from Hardi board to natural cedar siding.
 Amount: $2,325

 6) Add tile to main home entry stoop.
 Amount: $1,880